The conveyancing process explained

 - That you made arrangements to transfer the deposit into your solicitor’s account so that it is cleared in time for an exchange.
 You may want to negotiate on the size of the deposit, which is normally 10% of the value of the property.
 However, even if you agree to pay less than 10%, you are still liable for 10% of the value of the property if you later pull out of the agreement.
 Therefore if you pay a 5% deposit and pull out of buying the property, you will not only lose your deposit but also legally owe an additional 5% of the value of the property

-- Go to the property with the estate agent and the fixtures and fittings inventory list to ensure that everything you paid for is still there and the house has not been damaged in any way
+- Visit the property for sale in St Albans with the estate agent and review the fixtures and fittings inventory list to ensure that everything you paid for is still there and the house has not been damaged in any way

 - You and the seller will agree on a date and time to exchange contracts at any time on any given day